How to Become a Police Officer in Seattle

 - Have no DUIs, negligent or reckless driving, nor hit and run offenses within the past five years

-All potential SPD cops must take and pass the physical ability test and civil service test, a multiple choice exam that focuses on memorization, general knowledge, grammar, spelling, and reading comprehension.
-Applicants must also pass a background investigation and a credit check.
-The credit check focuses on failure to pay child support and federal or state taxes.
+All potential SPD cops must first apply to the department, after which they may be invited to take the physical ability test and civil service test, a multiple choice exam that focuses on memorization, general knowledge, grammar, spelling, and reading comprehension.
+Applicants who pass these exams must also pass a background investigation and a credit check.
+Next, candidates may be invited to an oral board interview with a panel of police department representatives.
+Finally, successful candidates will be invited to the police academy after passing the physical ability test a second time.

 For more information about becoming a law enforcement officer in a big city like Seattle, check out 10 Steps to Becoming a Police Officer on our home page.
 For more details about SPD recruitment, visit their recruitment page.